IRS Crypto leaders resign amid DOGE-Led government efficiency overhaul

 The positions were vacated by the pair following their acceptance of voluntary resignation offers, after serving in the government for just over a year, according to two individuals.

-Two key directors involved in the IRS’s crypto initiatives, Seth Wilks and Raj Mukherjee, were lost by the agency on Friday after deferred resignation offers, issued by the Department of Government Efficiency, were accepted by them.
+Two key directors involved in the IRS’s crypto initiatives, Seth Wilks and Raj Mukherjee, left the agency on Friday after they accepted deferred resignation offers issued by the Department of Government Efficiency.

-Wilks and Mukherjee, who had joined the IRS from the cryptocurrency sector, were placed on paid administrative leave as of Friday afternoon, while still being officially employed by the agency for the next few months, according to two individuals with knowledge of the matter.
-Deferred resignation offers were extended to a broad group of federal employees earlier this year by President Donald Trump’s administration through the DOGE program.
+Wilks and Mukherjee, who joined the IRS from the cryptocurrency sector, went on paid administrative leave as of Friday afternoon, though they will remain officially employed by the agency for the next few months, according to two individuals with knowledge of the matter.
+Earlier this year, President Donald Trump’s administration extended deferred resignation offers to a broad group of federal employees through the DOGE program.

-Wilks, formerly a vice president at TaxBit, and Mukherjee, previously the head of tax at ConsenSys and Binance.US, were brought into the IRS Digital Asset Initiative in February 2024.
-They were assigned responsibilities for enhancing the agency’s strategy on cryptocurrency taxation, which included the development of reporting, compliance, and enforcement programs, as well as collaboration with industry stakeholders.
-Their contributions were also applied to the updated 1099-DA tax form released last summer, intended to assist U.S. individuals in reporting digital asset-related tax obligations.
+In February 2024, the IRS brought in Wilks—formerly a vice president at TaxBit—and Mukherjee—previously the head of tax at ConsenSys and Binance.US—to join the Digital Asset Initiative.
+They took charge of enhancing the agency’s cryptocurrency taxation strategy, which included developing reporting, compliance, and enforcement programs and collaborating with industry stakeholders.
+They also contributed to the updated 1099-DA tax form, which the IRS released last summer to help U.S. individuals report digital asset-related tax obligations.

-Portions of the agency’s efforts to draft tax regulations for the cryptocurrency sector were also overseen by the pair.
+The pair also oversaw portions of the agency’s efforts to draft tax regulations for the cryptocurrency sector.

-One such regulation, which introduced specific data collection obligations for decentralized finance (DeFi) brokers, was finalized by the IRS during the final phase of the former Joe Biden administration.
-Earlier this year, the rule was nullified by Congress through a joint resolution that was signed into law by President Trump under the Congressional Review Act.
+The IRS finalized one such regulation—introducing specific data collection obligations for decentralized finance (DeFi) brokers—during the final phase of the former Joe Biden administration.
+Earlier this year, Congress nullified the rule through a joint resolution, which President Trump signed into law under the Congressional Review Act.

-The role of executive director of digital asset strategy and development at the IRS was held by Wilks, while Mukherjee was appointed as the executive director of the digital assets office.
+Wilks served as the executive director of digital asset strategy and development at the IRS, while the IRS appointed Mukherjee as the executive director of the digital assets office.

-According to a report by the New York Times last month, the deferred resignation program was enrolled in by over 20,000 IRS employees, who have been placed on administrative leave through September.
+Over 20,000 IRS employees enrolled in the deferred resignation program, according to a report by the New York Times last month.
+The IRS placed them on administrative leave through September.

 Marton K.